pinacai/PINAC_Workspace/README.md

     ```bash
     npm run dev
     ```
+> **NOTICE**: Currently you have to give both OPENAI & GEMINI API otherwise server will through error, if you have one key, put other one randomly anything, but don't select that Model to use.

 > **Remember**: Always activate the python virtual env with the command `source env/bin/activate` before starting the app with command `npm run dev`.
 Otherwise server will not start.